 What does element mean?

-An element is a substance whose atoms all have the same number of protons: another way of saying this is that all atoms of a given element have the same number of atoms.
-Elements are the simplest chemical elements and thus can not be broken down through chemical reactions.
+An element is a substance whose atoms all have the same number of protons: another way of saying this is that all atoms of a given element have the same number of protons.
+Elements are the simplest chemical forms and thus can not be broken down through chemical reactions.

 What are the main elements?

-The Five Base Elements are Fire, Earth, Metal, Water, and Wood.
-In a state of continuous interaction and flux with each other these elements are known as different types of energy.
-Not only does The Five Elements mean Fire, Earth, Water, Metal, and Wood.
-We also apply to motion, transition, and growth.
+The five base elements are fire, earth, metal, water, and wood.
+In a state of continuous interaction and flux with each other, these elements are known as different types of energy.

 What are the six elements of life?

-While biomolecules contain more than 25 types of elements, six elements are most common.
-The letters represent the chemical abbreviations of carbon , hydrogen , nitrogen, oxygen, phosphorus , and sulfur.
+While biomolecules contain more than 25 types of elements, six elements are the most common.
+The letters represent the chemical abbreviations of carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.

 What are the 2 main types of elements?

-This is also possible to classify the elements into two major classes, the metals and non-metals.
-Metals usually have a translucent shiny sheen which is malleable, bendable and conducts electricity.
+elements can be classified into two major classes-metals and non-metals.
+Metals usually have a translucent shiny sheen which is malleable, bendable and conduct electricity.
 Typically, nonmetals do not exhibit these properties.